 The Company has the following process for the selection and appointment of new directors:

-All Directors must submit themselves for re-nomination and re-election at least once every three years.
-The Company's Constitution provides for one-third of the Directors to retire by rotation and be subject to re-election at every AGM.
+All directors must submit themselves for re-nomination and re-election at least once every three years.
+The Company's Constitution provides for one-third of the directors to retire by rotation and be subject to re-election at every AGM.
 A newly appointed director must also subject himself/ herself to retirement and re-election at the AGM immediately following his/her appointment.
 Thereafter, he/she is subject to retirement by rotation at least once every three years.

 Key information of each director is set out on pages 4 to 5 of this report and the dates of their initial appointment and last re-appointment/re-election are set out below:

-Accordingly, at the coming AGM on 31 August 2023, Ms Caroline Wee will be retiring pursuant to Regulation 115 of the Company's Constitution.
-The directors due for re-nomination and reappointment at the forthcoming AGM under Regulation 111 of the Company's Constitution are Mr Sam Chong Keen and Mr Leslie Mah Kim Loong.
-Ms Caroline Wee and Mr Sam Chong Keen have offered themselves up for re-election.
-As part of the board renewal process, Mr Leslie Mah Kim Loong, who is due to retire by rotation pursuant to Regulation 111 of the Constitution, will not be seeking re-election and will retire from the Board of Directors upon the conclusion of the AGM on 31 August 2023.
-He will also relinquish his position as AC Chairman and member of the NC and RC.
+As Mr Ho Fook Meng was appointed on 1 July 2024, he will be retiring at the coming AGM on 30 August 2024 pursuant to Regulation 115 of the Company's Constitution.
+The Directors due for renomination and re-appointment at the forthcoming AGM under Regulation 111 of the Company's Constitution are Mrs Dawn Wee Wai Ying and Mr Kazumichi Mandai.
+Mr Ho Fook Meng and Mrs Dawn Wee Wai Ying have offered themselves up for re-election.
+As part of the board renewal process, Mr Kazumichi Mandai will not be seeking re-election and will retire from the Board of Directors upon the conclusion of the AGM on 30 August 2024.
+He will also relinquish his position as a member of the AC and RC.

 Subject to their re-election:

-The requisite information pursuant Appendix 7.4.1 of the SGX-ST Listing Manual pertaining to the retiring directors can be found on pages 142 to 144 of this Annual Report.
+The requisite information pursuant Appendix 7.4.1 of the SGX-ST Listing Manual pertaining to the retiring Directors can be found on pages 142 to 144 of this Annual Report.

 Continuous review of Directors' independence